google-deepmind/deepmind-research/alphafold_casp13/README.md

     2.0+.
 *   [TensorFlow Probability 0.7.0](https://www.tensorflow.org/probability)

-You can set up Python virtual environment with these dependencies inside the forked `deepmind_research` repository using:
+You can set up Python virtual environment (you might need to install the `python3-venv` package first) with all needed dependencies inside the forked `deepmind_research` repository using:

 ```shell
 python3 -m venv alphafold_venv